iggredible/Learn-Vim/ch27_vimscript_functions.md

 " returns "pasta"
 ```

-Note that with namespace, you do not have to use the `dict` keyword.
+With namespace, you do not have to use the `dict` keyword.

 ## Funcref

 A funcref is a reference to a function.
 It is one of Vimscript's basic data types mentioned in Ch.
 24.

-The expression `function("SecondBreakfast")` is an example of funcref.
-Vim has a built-in function `function()` that returns a funcref variable when you pass it a function name (in string).
+The expression `function("SecondBreakfast")` above is an example of funcref.
+Vim has a built-in function `function()` that returns a funcref when you pass it a function name (string).

 ```
 function!
 Breakfast(item)